top of page

 Paperback books clear mailroom inspection faster because hardcovers and spiral bindings can hide contraband and are often refused

+This is a crucial step many people forget to do.
 Don’t assume the physical prison address is the mailing address (because it often isn't).
-Prison facilities prefer mail goes to a P.O.
+Many Federal Prison facilities prefer mail and orders go to a designated P.O.
 Box.

 REQUIRED INFO (example):